Medically reviewed by Drugs.com. Last updated on Dec 22, 2020.

 - White blood cell count.
 Your doctor may use other blood tests to look for an elevated number of white blood cells (lymphocytes) or abnormal-looking lymphocytes.
 These blood tests won't confirm mononucleosis, but they may suggest it as a possibility.

 There's no specific therapy available to treat infectious mononucleosis.
 Antibiotics don't work against viral infections such as mono.
-Treatment mainly involves bed rest, good nutrition and drinking plenty of fluids.
+Treatment mainly involves taking care of yourself, such as getting enough rest, eating a healthy diet and drinking plenty of fluids.
+You may take over-the-counter pain relievers to treat a fever or sore throat.

 Preparing for an appointment